allan7yin/allan7yin/README.md

 #### Hi there! 👋
-My name is Allan Yin and I'm a computer science student from the University of Waterloo, in Canada.
+My name is「Allan Yin」 and I'm a computer science student from the University of Waterloo, in Canada.
 Here's some info about me!

 ⚡ Work experience:
 * Software Engineer intern at RBC - Full Stack development working on internal applications for RBC, focused on centralizing many company resources [Toronto.
 Fall 2022]